 Biology, the study of life on Earth, encompasses structures and forms ranging from the very minute to the very large.
 In order to grasp the complexities of life, we begin this study with the cellular and molecular forms and mechanisms that serve as the foundation for all living organisms.
 The initial part of the semester will introduce the fundamental molecules critical to the biochemistry of life processes.
 From there, we branch out to investigate the major ideas, structures, and concepts central to the biology of cells, genetics, and the chromosomal basis of inheritance.
-We conclude the semester by examining how these principles relate to the mechanisms of evolution.
-Throughout the semester, we will discuss the individuals responsible for major discoveries, as well as the experimental techniques and processes by which such advances in biological understanding are made.
-This semester-long lecture is designed to be followed in sequence by either of the two spring semester seminars: General Biology II: Organismal and Population Biology or General Biology II: Anatomy and Physiology.
+Finally, we conclude the semester by examining how these principles relate to the mechanisms of evolution.
+Throughout the semester, we will discuss the individuals responsible for major discoveries, as well as the experimental techniques and process by which such advances in biological understanding are made.
+This lecture is designed to serve as a foundational course and appropriate lead-in to additional courses in the General Biology Series.
 Classes will be supplemented with weekly laboratory work.

 Introduction to Genetics

 Anatomy is the branch of science that explores the bodily structure of living organisms, while physiology is the study of the normal functions of these organisms.
-In this course, we will transition from ecology to the exploration of the human body in both health and disease.
+In this course, we will transition to the exploration of the human body in both health and disease.
 Focus will be placed on the major body units such as skin, skeletal/muscular, nervous, endocrine, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
 By emphasizing concepts rather than the memorization of facts, we will make associations between anatomical structures and their functions.
-The course will have a clinical approach to anatomy and physiology, with examples drawn from medical disciplines such as radiology, pathology, and surgery.
+The course will take a clinical approach to anatomy and physiology, with examples drawn from medical disciplines such as radiology, pathology, and surgery.
 In addition, a separate weekly laboratory component will reinforce key topics.
 Assessment will include weekly quizzes and a final conference paper at the conclusion of the course.
 The topic for the paper will be chosen by each student to emphasize the relevance of anatomy/physiology to our understanding of the human body.
-This course is intended to follow General Biology I: Cellular and Molecular Biology and emphasizes anatomical and physiological aspects of life.
+This course is intended to follow General Biology Series: Genes, Cells, and Evolution and emphasizes anatomical and physiological aspects of life.